duglin/docker/docs/sources/articles/dockerfile_best-practices.md

 Once the cache is invalidated, all subsequent `Dockerfile` commands will generate new images and the cache will not be used.

+### Purposely invalidating the cache

+There may be cases where certain `Dockerfile` commands must always be executed and never use the cache.
+For example, perhaps a `git clone` command must always grab the latest version from the repository, or the current time must be used as a timestamp as part of the build.

+In these cases it is desirable to force a cache miss at a certain point in the `Dockerfile` processing.
+To achieve this there are several recommended
+options:

+* Prior to the `docker build` command modify the `Dockerfile` command to force a cache miss.
+For example, including the following command in your `Dockerfile`:

+    `ENV dummy 1234948ahads`

+    And then modifying value assigned to `dummy` with a random string will invalidate the cache.

+* Always use `--no-cache` when doing the build.
+This will, however, not use the cache at all for the entire build and not just for certain `Dockerfile` commands.

 ## The Dockerfile instructions

 Below you'll find recommendations for the best way to write the